AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 In addition to Adobe Campaign [Release Notes](../../rn/using/release-notes.md), this page lists all the new updates in Adobe Campaign Standard documentation.

+## Documentation updates - August 2020 {#doc-updates-august-2020}

+A new updated section on getting started with transactional messaging is available.
+[Read more](../../channels/using/getting-started-with-transactional-msg.md)

+The Transactional messaging limitations section has been moved.
+[Read more](../../channels/using/transactional-messaging-limitations.md)

 ## Documentation updates - July 2020 {#doc-updates-july-2020}

 A new section has been added with guidelines related to Campaign Standard monitoring.
 [Read more](../../administration/using/monitoring-guidelines.md)